faulander/P4S/README.md

 ## Usage
 - Browse to http://localhost:1337/
 - Browse to settings
-- add Sonarr url in form of "http://localhost:8989/api"
+- add Sonarr url in form of "http://<ip of sonarr>:8989/api"
 - add the Sonarr apikey
 - save
 - Browse to settings